Telmatochromis brichardi

 Telmatochromis brichardi is a species of cichlid from the tribe Lamprologini, part of the subfamily Pseudocrenilabrinae, endemic to Lake Tanganyika.
 It feeds on algae in rocky habitat.
 It is a cavity nester which forms temporary pairs for breeding, in which the male defends the territory and the female tends the brood.

+Etymology

-The specific name honours the aquarium fish dealer Pierre Brichard (1921-1990).
+The specific name honours the aquarium fish dealer Pierre Brichard (1921–1990).